Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Existence of bump functions: brief discussion

 and if $ \widehat{m}_1, \widehat{m}_2 \in \widehat{U}_{\widehat{m}_0}(\epsilon_{*}) $ and $ \widehat{m}_0 \in \widehat{K} $, then

 where $ C_1 \to C_0 $ as $ \epsilon_{*}, \chi(\epsilon_*) \to 0 $ and $ 0 < \eta_2 < \eta_1 $.

-Particularly, if $ \widehat{\Sigma} $ is finite-dimensional, or it is a Riemannian manifold with the Riemannian metric $ \approx d_{F}|_{\Sigma} $ ($ d_{F} $ is the Finsler metric given in \autoref{lem:csP}) (for example $ X $ is a Hilbert space), then $ C_1 $ can be taken close to $ 1 $.
-Or if $ X^{c}_{m} $, $ m \in \Sigma $ are all separable Banach space admitting $ C^1 $ bump functions (i.e. the dual of $ X^{c}_{m} $, $ m \in \Sigma $ are separable), then the constant $ C_1 $ can be taken as sufficiently close to $ 3 $.
-We notice that such $ \widehat{\varphi} $ in Riemannian manifolds sometimes is important which was first introduced in \cite{AFL05} (namely \emph{uniformly bumpable}) and further studied in \cite{JS11}. \end{exa}
+In particular, if $ \widehat{\Sigma} $ is finite-dimensional, or it is a Riemannian manifold with Riemannian metric $ \approx d_{F}|_{\Sigma} $ ($ d_{F} $ is the Finsler metric given in \autoref{lem:csP}) (for example, when $ X $ is a Hilbert space), then $ C_1 $ can be taken close to $ 1 $.
+Alternatively, if $ X^{c}_{m} $ ($ m \in \Sigma $) are all separable Banach spaces admitting $ C^1 $ bump functions (i.e., the duals of $ X^{c}_{m} $ are separable), then the constant $ C_1 $ can be taken sufficiently close to $ 3 $.
+It is worth noting that such functions $ \widehat{\varphi} $ in Riemannian manifolds, first introduced as \emph{uniformly bumpable} functions in \cite{AFL05}, have proven to be important and were further investigated in \cite{JS11}. \end{exa}